 6. Start A Yearly Ornament Collection.

 You can start a special ornament collection that your family will treasure for years to come.
 You can do a theme, such as picking out an animal, sports, food, or certain color ornament each year, or you can do a photo ornament and see how your baby grows and changes over the years!
-You can also make a “salt dough” ornament and use your baby’s handprint or footprint to create a beautiful homemade ornament for your tree.
+You can also make a “salt dough” ornament and use your baby’s little hands or feet to create a beautiful homemade ornament for your Christmas tree.
 There are also companies that will make a personalized “family” ornament that includes everyone’s names and the year.